Dawah: Post-Muhammad

-After Muhammad's death in 632, from the available historical evidence, it appears that after Muhammad's death Muslims did not immediately embark upon daʿwah activities—during and after the rapid conquests of the Byzantine and Persian lands, they ventured little if at all to preach to local non-Muslims.
+After Muhammad's death in 632, from the available historical evidence it appears that after Muhammad's death Muslims did not immediately embark upon daʿwah activities—during and after the rapid conquests of the Byzantine and Persian lands, they ventured little if at all to preach to local non-Muslims.
 Daʿwah came into wider usage almost a hundred years after Muhammad's death, in the wake of 'Abbasid propaganda against the then ruling Umayyad clan in the 720s.
 However, the 'Abbasid daʿwah ceased as soon as the 'Abbasids were in power—a fact that attests to its political nature.
-Daʿwah as a truly missionary activity, albeit still within the Muslim Umma, appeared in the form of the Isma'ili daʿwah of the 9th through 13th centuries.
+Daʿwah as a truly missionary activity, albeit still within the Muslim Ummah, appeared in the form of the Isma'ili daʿwah of the 9th through 13th centuries.
 Isma'ilis, in many ways, can be seen as the pioneers of the organized Muslim missionary activities: their highly institutionalized and sophisticated daʿwah structure has hardly been repeated until today.
 Moreover, for the Isma'ilis, daʿwah was a state priority.
 The Isma'ili daʿwah encompassed extra- and intra-ummatic forms and blended both theology and politics.